Pauline Sabin

+In December 2022, Guy Bentley wrote in Reason magazine that "The person with the greatest claim to have ended Prohibition just might be Pauline Sabin."

 Early life

 Pauline Sabin was born on April 23, 1887 in Chicago.
 She was a wealthy, elegant, socially prominent, and politically well-connected New Yorker.
 She was born Pauline Joy Morton, the daughter of Paul Morton and Charlotte Goodridge.
 Sabin's family was very active in business and politics: her father was a railroad executive and her uncle, Joy Morton, founded the Morton Salt Company.
 Her grandfather, Julius Sterling Morton, had been a prominent Nebraska Democrat who served as Secretary of Agriculture under President Grover Cleveland, and her father had served as Secretary of the Navy to President Theodore Roosevelt.
 This later on helped spark her interest in politics.
 Sabin's education included private schooling; she attended school in Chicago and Washington before making her debut into society.

 She married James H. Smith Jr., in 1907, and with him had two sons before divorcing in 1914.
 Afterwards she owned her own interior decorating business.
 In 1916, she married Charles H. Sabin, president of the Guaranty Trust Company and treasurer of the Association Against the Prohibition Amendment (AAPA).
 Despite the fact that her husband was a Democrat, Sabin remained a Republican but did not support Coolidge when he refused to back repeal of the 18th Amendment.
 She was very active in politics; she became the first member of the Suffolk County Republican Committee in 1919.
 She later on helped found the Women's National Republican Club and became the president.
 From 1921-1926 she gained enormous recognition for recruiting thousands of members and for raising funds.
 She also was selected to be New York's first woman representative on the Republican National Committee in 1923.

 Before 1929, she favored small government and free markets.
 She initially supported prohibition, as she later explained: "I felt I should approve of it because it would help my two sons.
 The word-pictures of the agitators carried me away.
 I thought a world without liquor would be a beautiful world."
 Towards the 1920s, however, Sabin realized that no one was taking Prohibition seriously.
 She grew increasingly disenchanted with prohibition but worked on behalf of Herbert Hoover in the election of 1928 despite his uncertain stand on the issue.
 In his inauguration speech he vowed to enforce anti-liquor legislation.
 After the enactment of the Jones-Stalker Act in May 1929 drastically increased penalties for the violation of prohibition, she resigned from the Republican National Committee and took up the cause of repealing prohibition.